DbgPrint logger for NT3.51/NT4/NT4-TS/w2k/XP/2k3/2k3-r2/Vista and WinPE/BartPE/MobileOS

 You can get captured logs in the following ways:

-When debugging over COM, IEE1394 or USB2.0 cable you can download latest messages with
+• When debugging over COM, IEE1394 or USB2.0 cable you can download latest messages with Kernel Debugger extension when necessary.

 Remote debugging